top of page

 Award Eligibility:

-Only nominees selected by the jury from Official Selection films will compete for the Sonny Awards.
+Only nominees selected by the jury from Official Selection films will be eligible for an award.
 All Official Selections are eligible for the Audience Choice Award.

 A select number of not-in-competition student and professional films are featured each year for exposure and acknowledgment of their work, mentoring purposes, and professional networking opportunities.

-The following requirements, in addition to the subjective judging process(outlined below), must be met for a film to qualify as in-competition:
+The following requirements, in addition to the subjective judging process, must be met for a film to qualify as in-competition:

 2. Filmmaker must have clearance and permission to use all copyright protected music and any images used in the film.